This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this biscuit with sausage gravy recipe, check out our Leftover Ingredients Recipe Finder.

-This recipe uses a scaled-down version of our popular drop biscuit recipe to yield a single biscuit.
+This recipe uses a scaled-down version of our popular small batch drop biscuit recipe to yield a single biscuit.
 For convenience, you can also use store-bought refrigerated or frozen biscuits and bake them according to the package instructions.

 Recipe Variations